Frequently Asked Questions

 Q: How will preschool placement be determined?

-Tigard-Tualatin PreKindergarten Once completed and applications are received, the Early Learning team will place your child in the PreKindergarten site closest to your home.
-Tigard-Tualatin School District has a limited number of PreKindergarten spaces and classrooms, so we group students by their home address.
-Our aim is to assure your child is with peers that will attend the same school for Kindergarten.
+Once applications and other documents are complete and received, the Early Learning team will place your child in the PreK site closest to your home.
+TTSD has a limited number of PreK spaces and classrooms, so we group students by their home address.
+Our aim is to place your child with peers that will attend the same school for kindergarten.

-Community Action Head Start The processing of an application may take up to 6 weeks.
+Community Action Head Start: Application processing may take up to 3 weeks after submitted.
 Once a completed application is received, Community Action Head Start enrollment staff will verify your eligibility and add your child to a waitlist.
 The waitlist is generated by priority points taken from the application.
 You will be contacted when an opening becomes available for your child’s placement in a Head Start classroom.

-Preschool Promise Once a completed application is received, our enrollment staff will verify your eligibility and add your child to a lottery placement system.
+Preschool Promise: Once a complete application is received, Early Learning Washington County Preschool Promise enrollment staff will verify your eligibility and add your child to a lottery placement system.
 You will be contacted by Washington County when an opening becomes available for your child’s placement in a Preschool Promise program.

 Q: Will my child receive district transportation for preschool?

-Tigard-Tualatin is pleased to offer transportation with limited capacity to the Tigard-Tualatin PreKindergarten sites, including Tigard-Tualatin School District’s Preschool Promise classrooms at the Kalapuya Early Learning Center.
-We open up the opportunity to all families, prioritizing families with the highest needs.
+Tigard-Tualatin is pleased to offer transportation with limited capacity to the TTSD PreK sites, including TTSD’s Preschool Promise classrooms at the Kalapuya Early Learning Center.
+We open up the opportunity to all families, and prioritize families with the highest needs.

 Q: Can my Kindergarten student remain at the same school they attended preschool?